Nikki Lane: Career

-In another video released in August 2017 for the song Send The Sun, Nikki and the band play live on a vintage country television studio set and also perform a two-person dance routine.
+In another notable video released in August 2017 for the song "Send The Sun" Nikki and the band play live on a vintage country television studio set accompanied by big-haired blonde-and-vacant back-up singers and a youthful but very skilled (twin brother and sister?) dance routine.

 Unfortunate circumstances struck Nikki's band around the time of recording Highway Queen, when lead guitarist Alex Munos was sidelined by cancer and started receiving treatment in May 2016.
 He would later recover and return to the band around the time of Highway Queen's release.

-In July 2017 former drummer Ben Eyestone passed away from colon cancer.
+In July 2017 former drummer Ben Eyestone died from colon cancer.
 He had played drums on Nikki Lane's first two albums.

 In 2021 Nikki co-wrote and performed "Breaking Up Slowly" on the Lana Del Rey album Chemtrails Over the Country Club.

 In 2022, she performs "Never Git Drunk No More" with Ken Casey on the Dropkick Murphys album This Machine Still Kills Fascists.
 The album is based on never-used-before texts written by Woody Guthrie.
-In September of 2022, she released her fourth album entitled Denim and Diamonds, which features Josh Homme from the band Queens of the Stone Age on guitar and drums.
+In September 2022, she released her fourth album entitled Denim and Diamonds, which features Josh Homme from the band Queens of the Stone Age on guitar and drums.
 Homme also produced, mixed, and co-engineered the record.